 Dress Code for Women in Pondicherry

 It needs to be mentioned here that the locals of Pondicherry don’t dress up in western wear that often.
 You’ll mostly see them in simple but beautiful sarees (traditional Indian drape around the body).
-It is the travelers visiting the region who surely experiment with their choice of clothes.
+It is the travellers visiting the region who surely experiment with their choice of clothes.

 As long as you stay respectful of the native people, nobody will bat an eye.
 I can vouch for this myself.
-The people of Pondicherry are peace-loving and that makes the entire locale super safe for even solo women travelers.
+The people of Pondicherry are peace-loving and that makes the entire locale super safe for even solo women travellers.
 This is a very good thing if you’re on your own.